wp-plugins/wordpress-form-manager/readme.txt

 1. Click on the 'Forms' section, then find the 'Add New' button.
 A new form has just been created.
 2. To edit the form, click on the name of the new form (usually 'New Form').

+= How do I add the form to a post/page? =

+The shortcode is simple:

+[form (form shortcode)]

+So if your form's shortcode is 'my-contact-form', the code would be [form my-contact-form]

 = How do I add elements to the form? =

 In the form editor (the title of the page should read 'Edit Form'), look for the text 'Insert Form Element:', and notice the buttons below.
 By clicking any of these buttons, you will add this type of form element to the end of the form.